Please follow and like us:

 Steve and Ann Teget PawhuskaSearching for things to do in Pawhuska, Oklahoma?
 Look no further.
 You’ve come to the right place.

-We’re Steve and Ann Teget and in 2017, we stopped in Pawhuska for lunch at The Pioneer Woman Mercantile.
-We were intrigued by this unique place and a year later, we bought a home in Pawhuska.
-We now enjoy spending time with family and friends in what we think, is one of our nation’s very best small towns.
+We’re Steve and Ann Teget.
+In 2017, we stopped in Pawhuska for lunch at The Pioneer Woman Mercantile.
+We were intrigued by this unique place and a year later, we bought a home in Pawhuska we call Postcard Place.
+We now enjoy spending time with family and friends in what we think is one of our nation’s very best small towns.

-People are always asking us for ideas on things to do in Pawhuska, so we created this list of 70 things to do here!
+People are always asking us for tips for visiting The Pioneer Woman Mercantile and ideas on things to do in Pawhuska.
+So, we created this list of 70+ things to do here!
 There’s not enough time in one day to do everything on this list, so plan to book a few days and enjoy your stay.

 Note: We were not paid or compensated by any of the residents or businesses mentioned in this post.
 This compilation is simply our gift to visitors of Pawhuska and the kind and generous people who call Pawhuska home.